 The Company invested \$50,000 in a convertible promissory note of Sharing Services Global Corporation ("Sharing Services Convertible Note"), a company quoted on the US OTC market.
 The value of the convertible note is estimated by management using a Black-Scholes valuation model.
-The fair value of the note was \$85 and \$9,799 on June 30, 2022 and December 31, 2021, respectively.
+The fair value of the note was \$9,799 on December 31, 2021.
+The note was redeemed on July 14, 2022 and \$50,000 principal together with \$28,636 accrued interests were received from Sharing Services.

 On February 26, 2021, the Company invested approximately \$88,599 in the convertible note of Vector Com Co., Ltd ("Vector Com"), a private company in South Korea.
 The interest rate is 2% per annum and maturity is two years.
 The conversion price is approximately \$21.26 per common share of Vector Com.
-As of June 30, 2022, the Management estimated the fair value of the note to be \$88,599, the initial transaction price.
+As of September 30, 2022, our management estimated the fair value of the note to be \$88,599, the initial transaction price.